georgetown-cset/weak-labeling-experiments/README.md

 ## Project Implementation & Experiments
-At its core, Snorkel uses labelling functions to create weak labels for datasets.
+Snorkel uses labelling functions to create weak labels for datasets.
 A labelling function is a simple rule-based function that labels a data point.
 These functions are often written by a domain expert in the field of study, and they could range from simple heuristic functions like a function that checks the word length of a data point to more complex functions that can employ an external knowledge-base or a third party model.
 The output of labelling functions are used to create a probabilistic or generative model, which is then creates the weak labels for each data point, along with a confidence value for each label.

 In phase 1 of this project, we attempt to label papers as either relevant or irrelevant to the Driver Detection application area.
 It is worth knowing that labeling functions either label a data point or abstain (no label).
 > Note: A data point is the paper title and abstract concatenated together.